Wafelack/homebruh/README.md

 ## Install

+You can either:

-- Run `cargo install yarpm` to install program
+- Run `cargo install werb`
+- Download the binary in the releases

 ## How to use

 ### Setup

-- Run `yarpm` once to create all the required files
+- Run `werb` once to create all the required files
 - Edit `/etc/yarpm.sources` with your sources (one per line)

 ### Search packages